 Platinum: This precious metal is fast becoming known as a true “heirloom” material because of its naturally-occurring white properties that are enhanced by age.
 Platinum looks especially good when paired with colored gemstones because it highlights their color.
 Platinum is usually preferred by many grooms because of its understated elegance.

-Palladium: Slightly darker upon closer inspection when compared to platinum, palladium is an ideal band for diamonds since it will enhance their brilliance.
+Palladium: Slightly darker upon closer inspection when compared to platinum, palladium is ideal for engagement rings and other diamond jewelry, since it will enhance the stone’s brilliance.
 Its natural greyish and silvery color won’t tarnish over time.
 Fashion-forward celebrities like Kelly Osbourne and Sarah Jessica Parker have recently been spotted wearing palladium jewelry.

 How available is it?

 Platinum: There is a growing interest in platinum for jewelry pieces, and more jewelry makers are stocking up on it because of its coveted traits.
 However, since it is a very costly precious metal, it may not be as readily available as silver and gold.

 Palladium: Surprisingly, palladium is even rarer than gold.
 Although, not all jewelers carry palladium because it takes someone familiar with its properties to successfully fashion it into a stunning piece of jewelry.